Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 cdk deploy Route53Stack && cdk deploy LambdaServiceStack
 ```

-If all goes according to plan, you can type in `https://service.awscdkeg.net`
+If all goes according to plan, you can type `https://service.awscdkeg.net`
 into your favourite browser, where you will be greeted with the following web-page!

 ![service-web-page](./img/service-web-page.png)